eminently/chopsticks/README.md

 ### Chopsticks Infrastructure

-We will run the 3+ different nodes and chopsticks API on AWS.
+We are running the 3+ different nodes and chopsticks API on AWS.

-[chopsticks.cash](https://api.chopsticks.cash) API will exclusively connect to these 3+ nodes that we will maintain.
+[chopsticks.cash](https://api.chopsticks.cash) API connects exclusively to these 3+ nodes that we maintain.

 ## Contribute To And Support The Project